buildpacks/rfcs/text/0000-dot-profile-utility-buildpack.md

   We will document that this buildpack requires bash to be in the run image, and this buildpack will not add bash.
   If bash is not in the run image, the exec.d wrapper will error out.

+- **How should we implement the buildpack?**
+  Should it be a bash script?
+  A Go binary (or two)?
+  What should we use for CI, frameworks, etc.?

+  We will leave these implementation details to the Buildpack Authors' Tooling sub-team.
+  We can finalize these details after the RFC is approved.
+  We have captured some initial ideas for the [project plumbing](https://github.com/mboldt/utility-buildpack-plumbing) and had some discussion about [implementation details](https://github.com/buildpacks/rfcs/pull/200#discussion_r828063918) to seed those conversations.

 # Spec.
 Changes
 [spec-changes]: #spec-changes